security-notes/infobyte-faraday-wiki/Executive-Report.md

 ![](https://raw.github.com/wiki/infobyte/faraday/images/faraday_report_new.png)

-Faraday toma el nuevo reporte para ser procesado y lo disponibiliza para su descarga
+Faraday processes all the information and spits out a shiny new report that is available for download

 ![](https://raw.github.com/wiki/infobyte/faraday/images/faraday_report_procesing.png)

 ![](https://raw.github.com/wiki/infobyte/faraday/images/faraday_report_word.png)

-# Eliminar un reporte
+# Eliminating a report

-Desde la ventana de executive report seleccionar el documento y hacer click en **Delete**
+From the executive report window select the document and click on **Delete**.